Models of G-spectra as presheaves of spectra: Atiyah duality for finite -sets

 To be more precise, after collapsing the complement of the tubular embedding to a point, we use $\nu^{-1}$ to expand each small homeomorphic copy of $S^V$ to the canonical full-sized one; explicitly, if $|w|< d$, then

 The diagonal map on $A$ induces the Thom diagonal $\DE\colon A_+\sma S^V\rtarr A_+\sma A_+ \sma S^V$, and we let

 be the composite $\DE\com t$.
 Explicitly,

-The negative sphere $G$-spectrum $S^{-V}$ in $G\sS\!p$ is obtained by applying the left adjoint of the $V^{th}$-space functor to $S^0$, and $S_G$ is isomorphic to $S^V\odot S^{-V}$ (see \cite[I.4.2]{LMS} and \cite[IV.2.2]{MM}).
+The negative sphere $G$-spectrum $S^{-V}$ in $G\sS\!p$ is obtained by applying the left adjoint of the $V^{th}$-space functor to $S^0$, and $S_G$ is isomorphic (on the point-set level) to $S^V\odot S^{-V}$ as is noted nonequivariantly in \cite[I.4.2]{LMS}\footnote{The relevant display there has a typo, $\OM^{\infty}$ for $\SI^{\infty}$.}.
 Taking the tensor of $\et$ with $S^{-V}$ we obtain a map of $G$-spectra